How to achieve top marks in your Digital Marketer Project

 You should read any guidance your EPAO provides carefully, as this should contain detail on what they expect you to include and how to demonstrate your skills.

 To achieve top marks in your project, structure it to meet what the assessor is looking for.
-A good way to do this is to follow this format:
+A good format is suggested in the brief you will be given.

 Throughout your project, refer back to the assessment criteria as detailed in the Digital Marketer Toolkit (available to 1st for EPA registered apprentices), including the What, the How and the With Whom.